4-H Clubs in San Juan County

 Want to start a 4-H club?

-Contact your WSU Extension Office or visit the Volunteer Resources page for a 4-H volunteer application.
+Contact your WSU Extension Office or visit the Volunteer with 4-H for a 4-H volunteer application.

 New animal project clubs must be established by March 1 of the current 4-H year, and new still life project clubs must be established by June 1 of the current 4-H year, according to San Juan County 4-H Leaders Council Policy.
 All potential clubs must be vetted and approved by the WSU Extension Office.